-- Open the bypass handle.
+- Pull the bypass handle out.
 Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
 Arrange kindling in a tee-pee configuration over the newspaper.
 Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by pulling the lever completely out, away from the firebox. - 3) Light the paper under the kindling.
 Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull. - 4) Close the door and allow the fire to burn. - 5) Once the kindling is burning, open the front door and add logs, small at first, to build the fire up.
 Ensure you keep the logs away from the glass in front in order for the air-wash system to work properly.
-Keep the front door closed while the stove is in use.

-CAUTION: DO NOT BUILD THE FIRE TOO CLOSE TO THE GLASS.
-KEEPING THE FIRE TOWARDS THE CENTER OF THE FIRE BOX WILL KEEP COALS FROM BUILDING UP AGAINST THE GLASS DURING RELOADING.

-6) Once the fire is burning well, and the catalyst thermometer indicates that the stove is in the active range, close the bypass handle.
-Now the combustion products are passing through the catalytic combustor, and your stove will be burning at its optimal efficiency.
+Keep the front door closed while the stove is in use. - CAUTION: DO NOT BUILD THE FIRE TOO CLOSE TO THE GLASS.
+KEEPING THE FIRE TOWARDS THE CENTER OF THE FIRE BOX WILL KEEP COALS FROM BUILDING UP AGAINST THE GLASS DURING RELOADING. - 6) Once the fire is burning well, and the catalyst thermometer indicates that the stove is in the active range, push in the bypass handle.
+Now the combustion products are passing through the catalytic combustor, and your stove will be burning at its optimal efficiency. - 7) After pushing in the bypass handle, allow the stove to run on a high setting for around 20 minutes to ensure the catalytic combustor stays in the active range.
+This will also allow the fire to burn off any residue on the door glass from any previous low-burn fires